Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

-Run Modeller
+After the selection, we can run Modeller using the Single Mutations function:

     .. image:: /_static/images/Tutorial/mut_ace2.png
            :alt: An example image
            :width: 65%
            :align: center

     .. image:: /_static/images/Tutorial/closeup_mut_ace2.png
            :alt: An example image
            :width: 65%
            :align: center

 Chain E represents the Receptor-Binding Domain of the Spike protein, and chain C is the ACE2 protein.
-We can now evaluate their per-residue interactions.
+We can now evaluate their per-residue interactions by using Surfaces:

-Run Surfaces

     .. image:: /_static/images/Tutorial/run_ace2.png
            :alt: An example image